armanyazdi/persian-gender-detection-java/README.md

-# Persian Gender Detector
+# Persian Gender Detection

-A Java library for detecting gender by Persian and Arabic names (with more than 20K names).
+A Java library for detecting gender by Persian and Arabic names (with more than 23K names).

 ## Installation